afif25fradana/arch-health-script/README.md

 * **Fast Parallel Execution**: Runs checks simultaneously to provide reports quickly.
 * **Weighted Health Score**: Gives a 0-100 score to instantly gauge your system's health.
 * **Smart Dependency Handling**: Detects missing tools and suggests an installation command without crashing.
+* **Customizable Configuration**: Tweak script behavior via a simple configuration file (e.g., skip certain checks, change log directories).
 * **Safe by Design**: Never requires `sudo` to run the checks, ensuring user control and system security.
+* **Robust and Portable**: Scripts are designed to be run from anywhere on the system, with no hardcoded paths.

 ---